pebble-tree/node-foundationdb/README.md

   await tn.getRangeAll('x', 'y')
 }
 ```

+The returned object is a list of key, value pairs.
+Unless you have specified a key encoding, the key and value will be `Buffer` objects.

 The entire range is loaded in in a single network request using the `StreamingMode.WantAll` option, described below.